 Look out for and avoid other personnel, machinery, vehicles and obstructions in the area when driving the truck.
 Use a spotter if you DO NOT have a clear view.

 When opening body compartments:

-- · Loose items may shift during transport - Slide drawer(s) open slowly.
+- Loose items may shift during transport, ensure to properly secure items when not in use - · Slide drawer(s) open slowly. - Ensure all compartment doors are properly closed prior to transport.

 WINCH CABLE / FALLING LOAD HAZARDS